directus/directus/src/interfaces/readme.md

 ## Defining interfaces
 Interfaces need to be defined through the `defineInterface` function.
-This allows the interface to register things like it's name, options, and the way it displays data across the platform.
+This allows the interface to register things like it's name and options.

 ```js
 export default defineInterface({